The Backstory Which Started Disney Collector's Collecting Habits

-Throughout the state of New Hampshire, and within Grafton County, and especially in the city of Plymouth people have enjoyed Disney animated movies with great enthusiasm.
+Throughout the state of New Hampshire, and within Grafton County, and especially in the city of Plymouth people have enjoyed Disney cartoons with great enthusiasm.

-Walt Disney Animation Studios, located in Burbank, CA, formerly known as Walt Disney Productions, is an animation studio which creates cartoon short films and television specials for The Walt Disney Company seen in Plymouth.
-It took on its present name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Plymouth is known for animated movies such as Toy Story 3, Finding Nemo and Day & Night.
+Walt Disney Animation Studios, whose home is in Burbank, CA, formerly known as Walt Disney Productions, is an animation studio which creates cartoon feature films and television specials for The Walt Disney Company seen in Plymouth.
+It took on its current name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Plymouth is known for cartoons such as Up, The Incredibles and Luxo Jr..

-As of 2013, the studio has created 53 feature films starting with Snow White and the Seven Dwarfs in 1937 with notable characters such as Snow White and the dwarfs including Doc and Happy and its most recent release in Plymouth being Frozen in 2013 including characters such as Elsa, Kristoff and Grand Pabbie the Troll King.
+As of 2013, the studio has produced 53 feature films with the first being Snow White and the Seven Dwarfs in 1937 with classic characters such as The Evil Queen and the dwarfs including Sleepy and Dopey and its most recent release in Plymouth being Frozen in 2013 including characters such as Anna, Olaf and Grand Pabbie the Troll King.

 The studio's catalog of cartoons are among Disney's most notable assets and the stars of its animated shorts—Mickey Mouse, Donald Duck, Goofy, and Pluto—have gone on to become recognizable figures in Plymouth popular culture.